Elections and Voting

 What should I do if I haven’t received a form?

-The forms are being despatched over the next week.
-Please wait until the 31st July before contacting us about not receiving a form – you should receive one in the next couple of days.
+The forms are being despatched over the coming weeks.
+Please wait until the 30th September before contacting us about not receiving a form – you should receive one in the next couple of weeks.

 Who do I contact if I haven’t received a form?